How Many Data Engineering Tools Do You Need to Know to Get a Data Engineering Job?

 Tools are just the implementation layer — your thinking matters more.

-How to present data engineering tools on your CV
+How should you present data engineering tools on your CV for UK roles?

 Avoid long tool dumps like: